thelfer/tfel/docs/web/tfel-material.md

 The class `ParticulateMicrostructure` is available in 3d an 2d via a template parameter: `ParticulateMicrostructure<N,StressType>` with `N` the dimension.
+However, the 2d microstructures are limited in the current version.
 For the details, see the file 'MicrostructureDescription.hxx'.

 A ParticulateMicrostructure consists on a matrix, in which are embedded several `InclusionDistribution`, which represent distributions